English Spanish

 • Ensures that all required notices are provided to the patient or patient’s legal representative timely and in compliance with regulations.
 These include, but are not limited to: Home Health Advance Benefit Notices (HHABN) and Notices of Medicare Non-Coverage (NOMNC).

-• In collaboration with Team Coordinators ensures prior authorizations and TARs are completed in accordance with policy
+• Collaborates with the team to ensure prior authorizations are completed prior to visits in accordance with policy.

 • Works weekends and holiday rotations as assigned.